SplineSketch: Even More Accurate Quantiles with Error Guarantees: Description of SplineSketch

-As for the time complexities, the time for one rank or quantile query is $O(\log k)$, as derived at the beginning of Sec.~\ref{sec:SplineSketchDescription}.
-The amortized update time can be made $O(\log k)$ by a heap-based implementation of \consolidate, as explained in Sec.~\ref{sec:consolidateImpl}.
+As for the time complexities, the time for one rank or quantile query is $O(\log k)$, as derived at the beginning of Section~\ref{sec:SplineSketchDescription}.
+The amortized update time can be made $O(\log k)$ by a heap-based implementation of \consolidate, as explained in Section~\ref{sec:consolidateImpl}.
 Finally, the merge time is $O(k\cdot \log k)$, again for the heap-based \consolidate.
-These theoretical time complexities are asymptotically the same as for KLL, GK, and $t$-digest, albeit particular implementations of the sketches may not satisfy the theoretical bounds.
+These theoretical time complexities are asymptotically the same as for KLL, GK, and $t$-digest, albeit particular implementations of the sketches may not satisfy those theoretical bounds.